 - Try to proceed with your safety plan when you are ready to leave.

 What is a safety plan?

-A safety plan can help you cope with the emotional, physical and financial demands of leaving an abusive partner.
+A safety plan can help you cope with the emotional, physical, and financial demands of leaving an abusive partner.
 Even if you feel that your partner will never be abusive to you again, it’s important to be prepared.
 Having a safety plan will ensure that you and your children will be as safe as possible and have everything that you need, in the event that you need to flee.
-You can learn more about safety planning here on our website, or call the Greater Richmond Regional Hotline at 804-612-6126.
+You can learn more about safety planning here on our website, or call the regional EmpowerNet Hotline at 804-612-6126.

 How prevalent are domestic and intimate partner violence?*

 - Every 9 seconds in the United States a woman is assaulted or beaten

 - Domestic violence is the leading cause of injury to women—more than car accidents, muggings, and rapes combined

 - Every day in the US, more than three women are murdered by their husbands or boyfriends

 - Domestic violence is one of the most chronically under-reported crimes

 - Only approximately 1/4 of all physical assaults, 1/5 of all rapes, and 1/2 of all stalking incidents perpetuated against females by intimate partners are reported to the police.